Nasdaq Stockholm AB: Listing of bond loan(s) issued by Credit Suisse International on STO Structured Products Units (Record Id 166898)

-Listing of bond loan(s) issued by Credit Suisse International on STO Structured Products Units (Record Id 166898) Nasdaq Stockholm decides to officially list 1 bond loan(s) issued by Credit Suisse International with effect from 2021-03-16.
+Nasdaq Stockholm decides to officially list 1 bond loan(s) issued by Credit Suisse International with effect from 2021-03-16.
 Last day of trading is set to 2116-12-21.
 The instrument(s) will be listed on STO Structured Products Units.
 Please find instrument identifiers in the attached document.
-Nasdaq Stockholm AB, Issuer Surveillance, dl-ilasto@nasdaq.com, +46 8 405 7280 Attachment: https://cns.omxgroup.com/cds/DisclosureAttachmentServlet?messageAttachmentId=846319
+Nasdaq Stockholm AB, Issuer Surveillance, dl-ilasto@nasdaq.com, +46 8 405 7280 Attachment: https://cns.omxgroup.com/cds/DisclosureAttachmentServlet?messageAttachmentId=846707

 CREDIT SUISSE-Aktie komplett kostenlos handeln - auf Smartbroker.de